duesnate/nn-inference-fpga/project_report.rst

 This module was designed as a fully loop-unrolled single-clock convolution accelerator.
 This means that a successful implementation-run will process one full image (or feature map) input in just one clock cycle.
 If desired, all kernal weights can be updated for every image that is processed.
 The obvious drawback to this fully parallelized implementation is the high utilization of logic slice look-up tables (LUTs).
 Feasability and limitations of its full implementation including place-and-route is still under analysis.

-Due to the redundency of convolution operations, the "for loop" VHDL construct was applied to facilitate replication of MAC operations.
-Unlike software programming langues which use "for loops" to repeat a sequence of operations, VHDL will replicate MAC logic for each iteration of the loop.
-Multidimensional arrays along with looping constructs provide the ability for less repetitive and much more compact code.
-In addition to image size, generic inputs provide customization of additional features such as stride length as well as zero-padding.
-If selected, zero-padding is applied to the input data using the generate operation.
-The looping constructs within the main process were also convenient for adding custom stride length options.
+Due to the redundency of convolution operations, the VHDL **for-loop** construct can provide an elagent solution for the replication of many MACC operations.
+Unlike software programming langues which use the **for-loop** to repeat sequential operations, VHDL will instead replicate the logic described within the loop for each iteration.
+Multidimensional arrays used with looping constructs provides the capability for writing much less repetitive code that promotes reusability and effortless customization.
+In addition to the adjustable image dimensions, **generic** ports provide customizable convolution parameters such as kernel strides that are greater than one and zero-padding.
+Looping constructs within the main process provides a convenient and readable implementation of custom stride length.
+If selected, zero-padding is applied to the input data using VHDL **for-generate** statements.
+When these features are not desired, setting stride to one and padding to zero will disable them.

 Zero-padding and stride length equations [https://arxiv.org/pdf/1603.07285.pdf]